MicrosoftDocs/customer-insights/ci-docs/audience-insights/connections.md

 ### Allow contributors to use a connection for exports

-When setting up or editing an export connection you choose which users are allowed to use this specific connection to define [exports](export-destinations.md).
+When setting up or editing an export connection, you choose which users are allowed to use this specific connection to define [exports](export-destinations.md).
 By default a connection is available to users with an administrator role.
 You can change this setting under **Choose who can use this connection** and allow users with contributor role to use this connection.

 - Contributors won't be able to view or edit the connection.
 They will only see the display name and its type when creating an export.
-- By sharing a connection you allow contributors to use a connection.
+- By sharing a connection, you allow contributors to use a connection.
 Contributors will see shared connections when they set up exports.
 They can manage every export that uses this specific connection.
 - You can change this setting while keeping the exports that have already been defined by contributors.

 ## Edit a connection